nusCS2113-AY1920S1/website/schedule/week4/tutorial-cs2113.md

 ### Practice GitHub PR workflow

+Fork the [sample repo for PR practise](https://github.com/nusCS2113-AY1920S1/samplerepo-things) and clone it to your laptop.
-- Follow instructions from your tutor to complete this exercise.
+Follow instructions from your tutor to complete this exercise.

 <br><br>